go-iiif/go-iiif/README.md

   -loglevel string
     	The amount of logging information to include, valid options are: debug, info, status, warning, error, fatal (default "info")
   -mode string
-    	Whether to read input as a CSV file or from STDIN which can be represented as "-" (default "-") -noextension
+    	Valid modes are: cli, csv, lambda. (default "cli") -noextension
     	Remove any extension from destination folder name.
   -processes int
-    	The number of concurrent processes to use when tiling images (default 2) -quality string
+    	The number of concurrent processes to use when tiling images (default 4) -quality string
     	A valid IIIF quality parameter - if "default" then the code will try to determine which format you've set as the default (default "default")
   -refresh